kaizen-nagoya/hazop/reference/triz.md

 Comments: 12 pages
 Journal ref: Mishra, Umakant, 10 Inventions on Command Buttons in a Graphical User Interface, (December 6, 2006) Available at SSRN: http://ssrn.com/abstract=949240

+###Reference:

+1. US Patent 5617527, “Method for adding a graphical user interface to a command line application”, invented by Kressin et al., assigned to IBM, issued April 1997.

+2. US Patent 5694562, “Closely integrated key icons in a graphical interface”, invented by Thomas Fisher, issued Dec 1997.

+3. US Patent 5736985, “GUI pushbutton with multi-function mini-button”, invented by Lection et al., assigned by IBM, issued Apr 1998.
+10 Inventions on Command Buttons in a GUI by Umakant Mishra

+4. US Patent 5748927, “Graphical user interface with icons having expandable descriptors”, Invented by Stein et al., Assigned to Apple Computers, May 98.

+5. US Patent 5828376, “Menu control in a graphical user interface”, Invented by Solimene et al., Assigned to J.D.
+Edwards World Source Company, Oct 98.

+6. US Patent 5838316, “Method and system for presenting a plurality of animated display objects to a user for selection on a graphical user interface in a data processing system”, invented by Arruza, assigned by IBM, Nov 1998.

+7. US Patent 5880729, “Graphical user interfaces having animated control elements”, invented by Johnston Jr., et al., assigned by Apple Computer Inc., issued Mar 1999.

+8. US Patent 6091416, “Method, apparatus and computer program product for graphical user interface control and generating a multitool icon”, invented by Cragun, assigned by IBM, Jul 2000.

+9. US Patent 6384849, “Method for displaying controls in a system using a graphical user interface”, invented by Marcos et al., Assigned to Microsoft, May 02

+10. US Patent 6535229, “Graphical user interface for selection of options within mutually exclusive subsets”, (invented by Kraft, assigned to IBM, issued March 2003.

+11. US Patent and Trademark Office (USPTO) site, http://www.uspto.gov/

+# 6
 arXiv:1404.6747  [pdf]   cs.HC
 doi 10.2139/ssrn.1264683
 10 inventions on Improving Toolbars: A TRIZ based analysis